 Cook Islands Trust Administration

-A Cook Islands trust is not a transaction.
-It is a structure that must be administered correctly over years or decades to deliver the asset protection it was designed to provide.
-The legal framework created by the International Trusts Act, the duress clause drafted into the trust deed, the careful selection of a licensed trustee: none of these features protect assets on their own.
-They protect assets only if the trust is actually operated as a trust, with genuine trustee independence, proper documentation, timely compliance, and governance that functions when tested.
+A Cook Islands trust is not a one-time transaction.
+It is a structure that must be administered correctly over years or decades.
+The duress clause, the trustee’s independence, the International Trusts Act’s statutory protections: none of these features work on their own.
+They protect assets only if the trust is operated as a trust, with genuine trustee oversight, proper documentation, and governance that holds up when tested.

-Administration is where most Cook Islands trust problems originate.
-A trust that was well-structured at formation can lose its protective strength through years of inattention, informal dealings between the settlor and trustee, or failures to keep up with U.S. tax reporting obligations.
+Administration is where most Cook Islands trust problems start.
+A well-structured trust can lose its protective strength when years of inattention, informal dealings, or missed U.S. tax reporting obligations erode the foundation the structure was built on.

 Speak With a Cook Islands Trust Attorney